 Anytime you create a loop—regardless of the material—a tensor network is created in the opening of the loop.
 This network is a mathematical expression of a concept developed by physicist John Wheeler who worked on the Manhattan Project.
 According to Wheeler, if you could see a tensor network, it would resemble the thin film that forms when a loop is dipped in a soapy liquid.
 Slim and Bill referred to the opening of the Ring as a tensor field and suggested that it was more than a mathematical expression.
 They felt that a “tensor field” was partly the reason soapy liquid created the film inside any looped material.
 They felt that the liquid actually “clung” to the energetic field within the loop.
 The term tensor network is used today to understand complex systems made of many different interacting parts.
 It is considered by some to have geometry much like space-time.

 Those who perceive subtle energy describe a beam of light within a Tensor Ring that extends in both directions.
 The energetic column appears to organize the space within.
 As water passes through a Tensor Ring, its molecular structure becomes more organized; the longer it sits inside the column, the more refined the structure becomes.
-Tensor Rings can be used around a container of water, around faucets, showerheads—even the incoming water line.
-As the structure of the water becomes more organized, chlorine is released, pH becomes more balanced, and the taste of the water generally improves.
+Tensor Rings can be used around a container of water, around faucets, showerheads or the incoming water line.
+As the structure of the water becomes more organized, chlorine is released and the taste of the water generally improves.
 Other improvements that are more difficult to quantify, augment water’s energy.
 Because of the column of energy that is created by a Tensor Ring, it is one of the most useful devices for protecting water from the effects of unnatural electromagnetic fields (EMFs) and other outside influences.
 It is often used to add or preserve the “information” that is imprinted to water.
-Tensor Rings can also be used to amplify the energy during the imprinting process as outlined in the book, Dancing with Water and illustrated in the diagram to the right.
+Tensor Rings can also be used to amplify the energy during the imprinting process as outlined in the book, Dancing with Water and illustrated in the diagram to the upper right.

 One of the ways Tensor Rings augment water’s energy is through the influence of paramagnetism.
 Phillip Callahan, an expert on paramagnetism, noted that Tensor Rings exhibit a paramagnetic value many times greater than anything ever tested.
 According to Callahan, paramagnetism amplifies the Earth’s resonance.
 It may also cause some of the elements in water to spin to their high-spin state referred to as ormus.
-This can have an impact on water’s molecular structure and on the energetic components of the water.
+This can have an impact on water’s molecular structure and on the overall energy of the water.
 Evidence for the presence of ormus can be seen in this experiment: Place two equal volumes of water in identical containers on a balance scale so that they are equally balanced.
 Place a Tensor Ring directly over one container.
 After 48 hours, the container with the Ring above it becomes measurably lighter (the difference in weight is dependent on the type and amount of minerals or salts in the water that can enter a high-spin state).
 Chapter 3 in the second edition of Dancing with Water discusses how the high-spin state (ormus) can reduce an element’s weight.

 When the ends of a conductive wire are brought together, a circuit is completed and an energetic field emerges (see video above).
 Although this circuit is not technically electric, it does have electrical properties; when placed “in” water, those properties are enhanced.
 Tensor Rings placed in water have a subtle electrolytic effect.
-In other words, the energetic circuit begins to gently ionize water; this process releases tiny (often monoatomic) charged particles from the wire.
+In other words, the energetic circuit begins to gently ionize water; this process releases tiny (often monoatomic) particles from the wire.
 Many colloidal preparations are made using electrolysis, where two metal electrodes are suspended in water while direct current is applied.
 For this reason, it is not suggested that copper Tensor Rings be placed in water.
 However, solid silver Rings can make some interesting silver solutions.
 They structure and purify water even without being placed directly in the water, because of their refining “field of influence.”

 Tensor Rings are most often used as a single unit (placed around a pitcher of water, over a faucet, or around a water line), but they can be used in groupings with interesting effects.
 When placed in series (shown right) their energetic columns overlap to create a stronger, expanded field.
 This setup is ideal for placement on an incoming water line.